bwyman/Bulk-Image-Description/README.md

 2. Install the required dependencies: pip install -r requirements.txt
 3. Set up the API keys and configurations:
-	- Open `config.py` and update the `openai_config` dictionary with your OpenAI API key and other settings.
+	- Open `config.py` and update the `openai_config` dictionary with your OpenAI / Anthropic API key and other settings.
-	- Add configurations for other AI engines (e.g., Claude) as needed.
 4. Prepare the input CSV files:
 	- Place the CSV files containing artwork data in the respective organization's "Source CSVs" directory (e.g., `CMA/Source CSVs/`).
-	- Ensure that the CSV files have a column named "Obj URL" containing the URLs of the artwork pages.
+	- Ensure that the CSV files have a columns named "Name", "Obj URL" containing the Names and URLs of the artwork pages.

 ## Usage and Execution
 To generate alt text and descriptions for images, run the following command: python codebase/main.py -org <organization> -ai <ai_name> [-images] <input_csv_filename>
 - `<organization>`: The name of the organization (e.g., nga).
 - `<ai_name>`: The name of the AI engine to use (e.g., openai, claude).
 - `-images` (optional): Flag to download and resize images.
 If not provided, only alt text and descriptions will be generated.
 - `<input_csv_filename>`: The filename of the input CSV file (assumed to be in the organization's "Source CSVs" directory).

 Example:
 python codebase/main.py -org nga -ai openai -images nga_example.csv